-Four years ago, I was studying abroad in France.
+In 2007, I spent a semester abroad in France.
 While I hoped to make friends with my host family and other French people, I also knew that my study-abroad experience would be significantly enhanced if I became friends with the other American college students in my program, giving me a ready-made group of companions with whom to visit museums and eat baguettes and live the expat life.

 So, as soon as I touched down on French soil, I tried to find myself a group of friends.
 I fell in with some people who I liked a lot—they were smart and curious and spoke French to each other even when the teachers weren't listening.
 We had some fun times together, first in Bordeaux, then in Paris.

-And then, after about a month, I found myself being ostracized—subtly, but methodically.
-I don't even know what I had done to offend the others, unless it all started the time I knocked over a bottle of red wine and stained an expensive tablecloth when we cooked dinner at one girl's apartment—but come on, a true friend will forgive you for that!
-And I had thought that this kind of ostracism was a vestige of middle school, but here we were juniors in college and I was being shunned.
+Then, after about a month, I found myself being ostracized—subtly, but methodically.
+I don't even know what I had done to offend the others, unless it all started the time I knocked over a bottle of red wine and stained an expensive tablecloth when we cooked dinner at one girl's apartment.
+And I had thought that this kind of ostracism was a vestige of middle school, but here we were in our third year of college and I was being shunned.

 Having lost my group of friends, I felt rudderless.
 I went to see way too many classic American movies (Hitchcock, Audrey Hepburn, etc.) at the cheap three-euro theater on the Left Bank.
 I went on a date with a sketchy guy who hit on me in the Métro.
 And I did a whole lot of solitary museum-going.

 I also tried to find consolation in books.
-The stereotypical thing would have been to "dress in black and read Camus" (to steal a line from the Magnetic Fields), and there's a part of me that wishes I had spent more time in France sitting in cafes and reading French-language literature.
+The stereotypical thing would have been to "dress in black and read Camus," as the song goes, and there's a part of me that wishes I had spent more time in France sitting in cafes and reading French-language literature.
 But I already had a lot of school assignments in French; doing my pleasure reading in French would have been too much of a chore.

-So I took the latest Penguin Classics edition of Jane Eyre off the shelf, and perused the back cover.
+So I took the latest Penguin Classics edition of Jane Eyre off the shelf of the Parisian bookstore, and perused the back cover.
 And there, in Penguin-orange type, contrasting with the elegant black background, was a quote from the novel: